apostaremczak/italian-vocabulary-builder/README.md

 flask run --debug
 ```

+some functionalities might change, such as:

-YouGlish widget will not be displayed in order
+* YouGlish widget will not be displayed in order
-to save the free daily quota.
+  to save the free daily quota,
+* results will not be cached.